 Example

 Consider a simple function that returns true if the argument is a NaN (not a number) or has at least one NaN array element, and false otherwise.
-The argument is allowed to be a variable of 32, 64, or 128-byte real type with rank from 0 to 15.
+The argument is allowed to be a variable of 32, 64, or 128-bit real type scalar or 1- to 15-dimensional array.

 Original set of specific functions